cloudera/hue/tools/examples/components/sql-scratchpad/README.md

 - "components" folder with React wrappers around the Hue web components
 - App.tsx using the React wrappers

-We wrap the web components to be able to set certain attributes/properties on the web component elements that are required by the web components.
+The components are wrapped to set certain attributes/properties on elements that are required by the web components.

-## To run this project
+There are two ways to import the SQL Scratchpad:

+- from the Hue package https://www.npmjs.com/package/gethue
+- from your local Hue repository (when developing above package)

+## Use the published package

 1. Setup Hue to allow CORS, in your hue .ini add:
 ```
   [desktop]
   cors_enabled=true
 ```
 2. Go to the example project `cd tools/examples/components/sql-scratchpad`
 3. `npm install`
 4. `npm start`
 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To kill it press `ctrl-c` in the terminal

-## To use this project while developing the Hue NPM package,
+## Use your local package

 1. In the SQL Scratchpad project change the "gethue" dependency in `package.json` to
    ```